UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_01.md

 # Viewing the history of a project

+Notes:
+In this slide deck we will explore how we can view a projects commit history.

 ---

 ## Viewing the history of a project

-There are two ways you can view the Git history of a project:
+There are three ways you can view the Git history of a project:

 **On the remote**

-1. On GitHub through the repo's code commit view
+1. In the GitHub web interface through the repo's code commit view

 **On your computer**

-2. In Jupyter Lab through the repo's code commit view
+1. In Jupyter Lab through the repo's code commit view
-3. In the terminal using `git log`
+2. In the terminal using `git log`

 Notes:
 Do you remember the commit messages that we used to write at the time of making a commit, for saving the state of a project?
+We said that these were helpful when we need to look back at the repository's history, but how can we go about viewing this history?
+As we can see in this slide,
-It is possible to have a look at the history of the full project with any of these 3 different methods
+it is possible to have a look at the history of the full project with three different methods.

+Let's look closer at each one in the next few slides.

 ---